ascon/simpleserial-ascon/README.md

   * Measurement: CW501 differential probe
   * Sampling rate: 1GS

-The experimental setup and evalutions for STM32F303 and STM32F415 are given in the jupyter scripts in this repository.
+The experimental setup and evaluations for STM32F303 and STM32F415 are given in the jupyter scripts in this repository.